 MacBook Airs made in 2010 until June 2012 come in two sizes, 11 and 13 inch.
 They have a 4 digit and one letter product code located underneath the MacBook Air.
 Model A1370 is the MacBook Air 11-inch, and model A1369 is the MacBook Air 13-inch released 2010 until June 2012.
 If your model number contains a A13.. then you will want to purchase a LandingZone 1.0 PRO.

 For MacBook Airs released after June 2012, including the most recent June 2013 release, they also come in 2 sizes, 11 and 13 inch.
-Model A1465 is 11", model A1466 is 13".
+Model A1465 is 11-inch, model A1466 is 13-inch.
 If your model number contains a A14.. then you will want to purchase a LandingZone 2.0 PRO or a LandingZone 2.0 LITE

 All LandingZone models have an accompanying Ethernet driver.
-If you have never installed a LandingZone driver, have recently installed a new operating system or updated your operating system, then please follow our guides to download a new driver.
+For those who have never installed a LandingZone driver, have recently installed a new operating system or updated your operating system, please follow our guides to download a new driver.

 |A1370||__||MacBook Air 2010-June 2012||__||11-inch||__||LandingZone 1.0 PRO 11-inch|